KomodoPlatform/NotaryNodes/season4/candidates/alien/README.md

 alien server
 ```
 ---
-_Currently I am operating one Notary Node in the AR region and one Notary Node in the EU region.
+_Currently I am operating one Notary Node in the AR region `alien_AR` and one Notary Node in the EU region `alien_EU`.
 Both of them are at the top position in their respective region by performance._

 #### Thank you very much for voting for me and trusting me with securing the network.
 ## Contact details